bwaismeyer/vg_demographics/README.md

 ## Audience Definition
-Project data and write-ups will be tailored to a broad audience interested in data and video games.
-Data should be accessible in a broadly accessible format (e.g., CSV or Excel files) and at least some blog posts should be non-technical.
+Project data and write-ups will be tailored to a broad audience interested in video game protagonist demographics.
+Data will be made available in a broadly accessible format (e.g., CSV or Excel files) and at least some blog posts will be non-technical.

 Project code will be tailored towards analysis-savvy people who are comfortable with (or willing to learn) R.